AnyChart/docs.anychart.com/Axes_and_Grids/Axes_Labels_Formatting.md

 If the label value is too long, it's possible to limit the number of characters using standard javascript method **substr()**:

 ```
-// limits length of x axis labels to 3 or less
+// limits length of the x-axis labels to 3 or less
 chart.xAxis().labels().format(function(){
   var value = this.value;
   // limit the number of symbols to 3